nehab3/nehab3.github.io/_projects/Final-Project-Part-3.1.md

 Now we can click on one of the bar charts in our primary plot such as selecting (BMW/Cadillac/Tesla) and as u click on these bars you will see that the 2 bar plots below it will change to show you the mean electric range and BASE msrp of electric vehicles of that make and will also depict on the x-axis wether the selected make manufactures only BEV , only PHEV or both.This particular visualization can help us understand and compare the electric vehicles of different vehicles in terms of capability and affordability.

-You can find the links to the data and Source code to this visualization below
+You can find the links to the data and Source code for Visualization 1 and 2 below

 <div class="left">
 {% include elements/button.html link="https://github.com/nehab3/nehab3.github.io/blob/main/python_notebooks/Electric_Vehicle_Population_Data.csv" text="The Data" %}
 </div>

 <div class="right">
-{% include elements/button.html link="https://github.com/nehab3/nehab3.github.io/blob/main/python_notebooks/Final%20Project%20Part%203%20-%20Group%206.ipynb" text="The Analysis" %}
+{% include elements/button.html link="https://github.com/nehab3/nehab3.github.io/blob/main/python_notebooks/Final%20Project%20part%203.1%20-%201.ipynb" text="The Analysis" %}
 </div>

 <br>